easybuilders/easybuild-docs/docs/policies/ai.md

 Examples of statements to declare the use of AI are:

-* I used CoPilot to code this PR.
+* I used GitHub CoPilot (GPT-5 mini) to code this PR.
-* ChatGPT was used to summarise the existing code, but the code was written by me.
+* ChatGPT (GPT 5.3) was used to summarise the existing code, but the code was written by me.
-* Claude was used to produce documentation describing the contribution.
+* Claude (Sonnet 4.6) was used to produce documentation describing the contribution.

 ## Changelog

-### v1 2026/04/10
+### v1.0 (19 April 2026)

-Initial AI policy
+Initial EasuBuild AI policy